hashicorp/design-system/website/docs/components/application-state/partials/accessibility/accessibility.md

 <Doc::Badge @type="success">Conformant</Doc::Badge>

 When used as directed, there should not be any conformance issues with this component.
+Consumers are responsible for the conformance of any content in a block yield.

 ## Applicable WCAG Success Criteria